Traditional Nursing B.S. Application Procedures

 Scholastic Ability: Minimum 2.75 overall GPA (calculated on all undergraduate course work completed at all colleges); a "C" or higher in the required pre-nursing courses and a prerequisite GPA of 2.4 or higher including all attempts at these seven courses: Anatomy, Physiology, Microbiology, Chemistry, Nutrition, Statistics, and Development Across the Lifespan.

 Mathematics Screening Test: You may take the Math Screening Test up to four times to achieve the required score of 84%.
-You are encouraged to meet this requirement early in your preclinical experience so that remediation can be obtained if needed.
+You are encouraged to meet this requirement early in your preclinical experience so that remediation can be obtained if required.

-Submission of Application to Begin Clinical Year [pdf] and two references to the School of Nursing (one reference must be from a college-level professor preferably from one of the seven science prerequisites).
+Submission of Application to Begin Clinical Year [pdf] and two references to the School of Nursing (one reference must be from a college-level professor preferably from one of the science prerequisites).

 Student essay/personal statement (1-2 pages).

-CPR Certification: A current Basic Life Support (including infant, child and adult CPR) certification card from the American Red Cross or American Heart Association on file in the School of Nursing office by July 15 (or November 15) of the junior clinical year.
+CPR Certification: A current Basic Life Support (including infant, child and adult CPR) certification card from the American Red Cross or American Heart Association on file in the School of Nursing office by July 15 (for fall admission) or November 1 (for spring admission) of the junior clinical year.